You are here:

 The Oregon Department of Education (ODE) administers the United States Senate Youth Program (USSYP) for the State of Oregon.
 The U.S. Senate Youth Program is an annual scholarship competition funded by the William Randolph Hearst Foundation and endorsed by the U.S. Senate.
 Each of the 50 states, the District of Columbia, and the Department of Defense Education Activity select two high school juniors or seniors to participate in the program.

-Applications are open to high school juniors and seniors who are serving in an elected or selected capacity in student government and/or other school and district civil or educational organization.
-All students must be nominated to apply by their high school principal or designated school official in order to be considered for the program.
+All high school juniors and seniors must be nominated by their high school principal or designated school official in order to apply for the program.
+Nominated students must be

 2019 Oregon Delegates Kudzai Kapurura (left) and Justin Thach (right) with Senator Jeff Merkley in Washington DC.

 Justin Thach: Delegate Thach Response

 Kudzai Kapurura: Delegate Kapurura Response

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how